 A younger child may be able to do exercises that use the body's own weight.
 These include push-ups and sit-ups.
 These should be introduced only when the child is old enough to follow directions and use correct form.
 A child of 7 or 8 may be old enough to use free weights.
 But the child should know to be careful with them and lift them safely under supervision.

 A general rule about strength training is: If a child is old enough to take part in organized sports, then they're likely old enough to begin training with weights.

 A big part of any strength-training program for kids is enjoyment.
 Kids should have fun doing the exercises.
-They should be given breaks in between the exercises, as well as time to warm up and cool down.
+They should be given breaks between the exercises and time to warm up and cool down.

 Here are some suggestions for a safe strength-training program for kids:

 The main focus should be skill development and having fun.

 Strength training can be done 2 to 3 times a week.
 Be sure to have at least 1 day of rest between sessions.

 The program should include all major muscle groups and go through a full range of motion.

 Each session should begin with a warm-up and end with a cool down.

 A typical program might have 1 to 2 sets of 8 to 12 repetitions for 6 to 8 different exercises.